reekol/nk-seqr/README.md

 ### Safety

 - The safest method is to provide password.
-Then server creaates a salt to it and image can be decrypted only combining both of then, and can be invalidated when salt is deleted.
+Then server creaates a salt to it and image can be decrypted only combining both of them, and can be invalidated when salt is deleted.

 - OTP method ( TOTP ) is less safe, because it's seed exists in both, server and cient.